 Creating an Allergy-Free Garden for the Home.
-American gardeners spend an astounding $48.7 Billion on lawn and gardens according to the annual National Gardening Survey.
+Did you know American gardeners spend an astounding $48.7 Billion on lawn and gardens according to the annual National Gardening Survey?
 Gardening techniques and technology has advanced to the point where it is something that is possible both within an indoor and outdoor setting.
 What stops a lot of people is the fact that they are allergic to pollen and certain types of plants.
 So how exactly do you go about creating a garden that’s allergy-free?

 Know the Triggers

 More than 50 million people across the U.S. struggle with allergies as found by the Centers for Disease Control and Prevention.
 One of the leading triggers of allergic reactions happens to be pollen that comes from certain types of grass, trees, and flowers.
 Not everyone can have the same allergy triggers so it’s good to see a physician to truly understand what to avoid altogether.
 Establishing a clear list of triggers is important as that’s when better plans can get drawn up regarding the ins and outs of the garden.